snkashis/android-docs/src/pages/navigation/overview/navigation-ui.md

 - `onFeedbackCancelled()`: Will be triggered when the feedback bottomsheet is opened by a user while navigating but then dismissed without clicking on a specific `FeedbackItem` in the list.
 - `onFeedbackSent(FeedbackItem feedbackItem)`: Will be triggered when the feedback bottomsheet is opened by a user while navigating and then the user clicks on a specific `FeedbackItem` in the list.

+#### `BannerInstructionsListener`
+- `willDisplay(BannerInstructions instructions)`: Will be triggered when a `BannerInstructions` is about to be displayed.
+The listener gives you the option to override any values and pass as the return value, which will be the value used for the banner instructions.
+You can return `null` and the instructions will be ignored.

+#### `SpeechAnnouncementListener`
+- `willVoice(SpeechAnnouncement announcement)`: Will be triggered when a voice announcement is about to be voiced.
+The listener gives you the option to override any values and pass as the return value, which will be the value used for the voice announcement.
+You can return `null` and the announcement will be ignored.

 To add these listeners, you can add them to your `NavigationViewOptions` before you call `navigationView.startNavigation(NavigationViewOptions options)`:
 ``` java